Bills Digest No. 46, 2025-26

 Before the Minister could exercise the discretion to terminate the appointment of the CEO of Austrade [on the basis of unsatisfactory performance], the Minister must have formed the view that the CEO’s performance has been unsatisfactory, having regard to any performance standard that exists.
 Unsatisfactory performance is not required to endure for any particular period of time.
 A performance standard would support the Minister in reaching an opinion about the performance of the CEO by providing an objective measure against which to assess that performance. [p.
 11] [emphasis added]

-A performance standard would not be a legislative instrument or a disallowable instrument.
+Any performance standard made would not be a legislative instrument or a disallowable instrument.
 The Explanatory Memorandum contends that:

 Ministerial directions

-Item 1 of Schedule 2 to the Bill would introduce a new power for the Minister to give written directions to OPC about the performance of its functions.
-As discussed above, such directions would be of a general nature and would not extend to a particular case or matter.
+Item 1 of Schedule 2 to the Bill would introduce a new power for the Minister to give written directions to OPC about the performance of its functions (proposed section 3A of the OPC Act).
+As discussed above, such directions ‘must be of a general nature only’.